creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-10-26-thislookslikethat.md

 # Data

-The authors testes their method on the CUB-200-2011 classification dataset which contains 200 bird species and on the Stanford Cars dataset which contains 196 car models.
+The authors test their method on the CUB-200-2011 classification dataset which contains 200 bird species and on the Stanford Cars dataset which contains 196 car models.